 Pediatricians specialize in kids' health and have more in-depth knowledge about your children's growth, development, and behavior from birth until age 18.
 After passing a comprehensive exam, the majority of pediatricians are certified by the American Board of Pediatrics.

-Here at Children's Medical Centers of Fresno, we believe it’s never too early to start looking for your child’s pediatrician.
-We generally advise if you’re pregnant, now is the time to search for a "pediatrician near me" and interview local pediatricians.
+Here at Children's Medical Centers of Fresno, we advise if you are pregnant, now is the time to search for a "pediatrician near me" and interview local pediatricians.
 Many parents-to-be begin their pediatric search during their second trimester of pregnancy.

 Establishing a healthcare relationship between the parent and the pediatrician is also essential.
-Our clinicians provide parents and caregivers with support and advice on growth and development, safety and prevention, nutrition, and emotional wellness to nurture a lifetime of good health.
+Our Fresno pediatricians provide parents and caregivers with support and advice on growth and development, safety and prevention, vaccinations, nutrition, and emotional wellness to nurture a lifetime of good health.
 We also offer WIC Referrals for parents.

-It is important to attend regularly scheduled well-child-care exams with your local pediatrician beginning in infancy.
+It is important to regularly schedule well-child-care exams with your local pediatrician beginning in infancy.

 The American Academy of Pediatrics recommends the following schedule for routine well-child visits:

 And once a year thereafter for an annual health well-child visit.
-This visit will include a physical exam and a developmental, behavioral, and learning assessment.
-Do not wait until your child is sick or has an illness to Google a "pediatrician near me".
-Pediatricians are trained in preventive care for children.
+This visit will include a physical exam and a developmental, behavioral, vision, and learning assessment.
+Do not wait until your child is sick or has an illness to Google a "pediatrician near me" or “Pediatrician Fresno CA“ - Pediatricians are trained in preventive care for children.

-You can schedule an appointment by calling our offices during regular business hours, at (559) 455-1500.
+You can schedule an appointment by calling our fresno pediatrician office during regular business hours at (559) 455-1500.

 You can also make an appointment via our appointment booking system by clicking “book an appointment” at the top of the screen.

 Absolutely!
-We love welcoming new patients and parents into our Children's Medical Centers of Fresno family.
-We are always striving to serve our local community to best of our abilities by providing quality care in a safe and welcoming environment for your little one’s healthcare needs.
+Our pediatrics team loves welcoming new patients and parents to join our Children's Medical Centers of Fresno family.
+We are always striving to serve our local community to the best of our abilities by providing quality care in a safe and welcoming environment for your little one’s healthcare needs.

-Contact our office for additional information or request an appointment.
+Contact the Children’s medical center of Fresno office for additional information or request an appointment.
 We look forward to meeting you and your child!

-Our team will make a same-day appointment for your child to be seen in person or via telemedicine during business hours.
+Our team at Children's Medical Centers in Fresno, California, will schedule a same-day appointment for your child's sick visit to be seen in person or via telemedicine during business hours.

 Our direct number is 559-455-1500.